 Of the cards reviewed, two provide a flat percentage return across all purchases; the rest offer increased returns on select bonus categories.
 Unlike other Amex cards that earn flexible Membership Rewards points, or points and miles within a specific loyalty program, these cards are all straight cash back rewards cards providing a cash equivalent rebate on every dollar spent.

-- Earning structure: 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) - that means spending $60 a week at U.S. supermarkets could earn over $180 back per year.
-3% Cash Back at U.S. gas stations.
+- Earning structure: 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+6% Cash Back on select U.S. streaming subscriptions.
+3% Cash Back at U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more).
 1% Cash Back on other purchases.

 - Welcome bonus: Earn a $150 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
 (Terms Apply)